Hg03/fullstack/{{cookiecutter.project_slug}}/README.md

 Introducing the **Machine Learning Project Template** – your shortcut to production-ready ML projects! 🎉

-Let me share the story behind creating this.
+Let me share the story behind the creation of this.
 Every time we start a new project, our minds race with endless tasks:
 - 🐳 Need to **dockerize** the entire setup
 - ⚙️ Create **reproducible configuration management**
 - 🧩 Perform **modularization** efficiently